Earn Credit While Abroad

 Reciprocal Exchange Programs

 Reciprocal programs are direct exchanges between foreign universities and Texas Tech.
-Because students pay Texas Tech tuition and fees to participate in these exchanges, grades received for courses taken abroad will be calculated in a student's GPA at Texas Tech.
+Students will pay Texas Tech tuition and fees for the courses taken at the host institution.
+The grades the student receives at their host institution is calculated into their TTU GPA.
 The name of the classes that appear on the Texas Tech transcript will be Texas Tech classes.

 Pre-Approval of Credit for Study Abroad Programs

-- Students participating in TTU faculty-led programs or TTU Center programs do not need to have their credit pre-approved since they are taking TTU catalog courses.
+- Students participating in most TTU faculty-led programs or TTU Center programs do not need to have their credit pre-approved since they are taking TTU catalog courses.
+Students who are participating on a faculty-led program that is receiving non-TTU credit will receive pre-approval by way of their Study Abroad Counselor and/or Faculty Leader(s).

-- Students planning to study abroad on reciprocal exchange or affiliate programs must get their courses pre-approved before studying abroad.
+- Students planning to study abroad on reciprocal exchange or affiliate programs must have their courses pre-approved before studying abroad.
 Credit pre-approval is granted by the the relevant academic department on campus for the courses the student wants to take abroad. (i.e. History classes are approved by the History Dept.).
-Your Study Abroad advisor will help you with this process.
+This process is only started after a student has met with their Study Abroad Counselor or Program Manager.

 Receiving Credit for Students Participating in Affiliate and Reciprocal Programs

-While abroad, students must request that an official transcript be sent to the Credit Coordinator in the Study Abroad office.
+While abroad, students must send their Study Abroad Counselor their finalized course schedule/registration after classes have begun.
+Students must also request that an official transcript be sent to the Credit Coordinator in the Study Abroad Office.
 Under no circumstances will a hand-carried or student copy of a transcript be accepted.
-The Study Abroad office cannot begin the process for students to receive Texas Tech credit until official transcripts have been received.
+The Credit Coordinator cannot begin the credit process until the official transcript has been received.

 Students may be required to bring textbooks, syllabi, class notes, special projects, tests, and papers written for each class back to Texas Tech University.
 For Art classes this may include paintings, ceramics, pictures, or jewelry.
 Students who do not bring these materials back will delay and possibly negate credit being received for a study abroad course.